oanda/apidocs/v1/auth.md

 #####Request Query Parameters

-client_application_id
+client_id
-: The client application id provided for your application during the registration process.
+: The client application id as provided when registering the application with OANDA.

 redirect_uri
 : The redirect URI must exactly match the value that the application was registered with.

 response_type
-: Specify '**code**' to request server-size flow.
+: Specify '**code**' to request server-side flow.

 state
 : A unique token to maintain application state between the request and callback.
 This parameter and token value will be included in the OANDA redirect response.
 Your application must verify that the token returned matches the token that you have specified.
 OANDA recommends that this token be generated using a high-quality random-number generator.

-scopes
+scope
 : A list of permission that your application requires.
 Permissions are separated by the '+' character.
 See [here](#permissions) for full list and description.

 #####Example